-Proposed Early Release Framework: Criteria
+Proposed Early Release Framework: Criteria and Results

-The proposed framework includes four key objective criteria, which have been applied to lands within the NBV area for the purpose of identifying sites that can readily proceed directly to OCP amendment prior to completion of the NBV and subsequent neighbourhood plans.
-It is proposed that all four of the criteria must be met for a site to be considered 'OCP amendment-ready' (see Attachment 2 for details).
+The proposed Framework includes four key criteria, which have been applied to lands within the NBV area for the purpose of identifying sites that can readily proceed directly to OCP amendment prior to completion of the NBV and subsequent neighbourhood plans.
+It is proposed that all four of the criteria must be met for a site to be considered 'OCP amendment-ready' (see Attachment 1, Figure 1 for details).
 These criteria include:

-1: Located within the Urban Containment Boundary

-o Sites must be inside the Urban Containment Boundary to be considered;

-2: Adjacent to a Neighbourhood Plan

-Sites must be easily and logically incorporated into existing NPs by being adjacent to existing NPs with associated land use policies;

-3: Potential for Immediate Connections to Existing Utility Services

-Sites must be able to directly connect to existing utility servicing (e.g., water, drainage, sewer, roads as already provided for in existing neighbourhood plan/developed areas) without the necessity for upgrades to the utility or transportation network that would require funding from the City (i.e., Development Cost Charges or Capital Works expenditures);
+- 1: Located within the Urban Containment Boundary - Sites must be inside the Urban Containment Boundary to be considered; - 2: Adjacent to a Neighbourhood Plan - Sites must be easily and logically incorporated into existing NPs by being adjacent to existing NPs with associated land use policies; - 3: Potential for Immediate Connections to Existing Utility Services - Sites must be able to directly connect to existing utility servicing (e.g., water, drainage, sewer, roads as already provided for in existing neighbourhood plan/developed areas) without the necessity for upgrades to the utility or transportation network that would require funding from the City (i.e., Development Cost Charges or Capital Works expenditures); - 4: Not separated by Geographic Physical Barriers (natural and constructed) - Sites must abut existing NPs and not be separated from existing urban neighbourhoods by geographic barriers such as steep slopes, ravines, or extensive earthworks.